Florida Heartland: Newspapers

-There are two daily newspapers published in the Heartland, the Okeechobee News (Okeechobee), and Highlands News-Sun (Sebring).
+There are two daily newspapers published in the Heartland, the Okeechobee News (Okeechobee), and Highlands Today (Sebring).

 Other daily newspapers that serve the Heartland include:

-Television stations

-There are no local television stations in the Florida Heartland.
-TV service originates in Fort Myers, Miami, Orlando, Tampa, and West Palm Beach.

 Radio stations

 The following radio stations operate in the Heartland:

 WRMI, a Miami-based shortwave radio station, broadcasts from facilities near Okeechobee.
 The Okeechobee site was previously the longtime home of Family Radio's WYFR from 1977 to 2013.